tiffanyposs/learningGulp/README.md

 ```

 Then you can create a new task that looks at the less files.
 You can remove the old autoprefixer, and add a new pipe that passes in less, then passes in a plugin setting set to our less autoprefixer instance.
-We also keep minifiy in because it's not included like it is in Sass
+We also keep minify in because it's not included like it is in Sass

 ```
 // Styles With Less